MasoniteFramework/docs/security/encryption.md

 # Introduction

 Masonite comes with bcrypt out of the box but leaves it up to the developer to actually encrypt things like passwords.
 You can opt to use any other hashing library but bcrypt is the standard of a lot of libraries and comes with some one way hashing algorithms with no known vulnerabilities.
-Although, many of hashing algorithms like SHA-1 and MD5 are not secure and you should not use them in your application.
+Many of hashing algorithms like SHA-1 and MD5 are not secure and you should not use them in your application.
 You can read the [bcrypt documentation here](https://github.com/pyca/bcrypt).

 ## Background